Adina Town Hall Sydney living room

-Adina Apartment Hotel Town Hall – Sophisticated Spaces in Sydney’s Heart
+Adina Apartment Hotel Town Hall – Why You should Book

 Arrival

 We arrived at the hotel early on a chilly July morning, happy to escape the cold in the warm lobby.
-The staff were genuinely friendly, not just hotel polite, offering to store our bags and suggesting great coffee spots nearby to fill in time until our room was ready.
+The staff were friendly in a way that felt unscripted, offering to store our bags and suggesting coffee spots nearby to fill in time until our room was ready.

 Adina Town Hall Lobby